hasura/graphql-engine/docs/graphql/manual/guides/integrations/auth0-jwt.rst

 .. note::

    We need to use an ``upsert`` operation here because social logins do not distinguish between sign-up and login.
 Hence, we need to run this rule every time a successful login is made and do nothing if the user already exists.

+.. admonition:: Local dev with Auth0 rules

+   The sync step will require a reachable endpoint to Hasura and this is not possible in localhost.
+You can use ``ngrok`` or similar services to expose your endpoint with a public endpoint temporarily.